russelljjarvis/SpinnakerHippocampus/README.md

-# Data Analysis in Computation Neuroscience
+# Reproduction of the group Assignment 494 Data Analysis in Computation Neuroscience

 Reproduction Steps: